tachyons/gitlab.nvim/README.md

 ## Setup

 1. Follow the [installation](#install) steps for your chosen plugin manager.
 1. Optional.
-[Configure GitLab Duo Code Suggestions](#omni-completion) as an Omni completion provider.
+[Configure GitLab Duo Code Suggestions](#omni-completion) as an Omni Completion provider.
 1. Set up helptags using `:helptags ALL` for access to [`:help gitlab.txt`](doc/gitlab.txt).

 ## Install